 We outside then noticed that the light changed to yellow, then red, which seemed a bit ominous in itself, and then we heard this sound of whooshing water.
 Followed by some screaming, then B. emerging, pants unbuttoned.

 “I haven’t had time to go yet!” she said.
-It started squirting water out all over, pointing to her speckled pant legs.
+It had started squirting water out all over, pointing to her speckled pant legs.

 So, this was a self-cleaning system that activated after each person.
 Light green, you go in and do your thing, you emerge, light turns yellow, then red, and it sprays water onto the floor and seat to clean it, then green and ready for the next person.
 Kind of a nice system, really, for the rest of us in line. 🙂